I have had fights with friends and family on WhatsApp and I think these fights will not end till WhatsApp seizes to exist.

 I did this because he was family.
 If he was a random person on WhatsApp, I could have blocked him.

-So I’ll strong advice you stop this if you’re part.
+So I’ll strongly advise you to stop this if you’re part.
 Sending contacts on WhatsApp unsolicited messages is a bad WhatsApp etiquette.

 I used to do this too so I’ll understand if your reason behind this is because you’ve been busy.
 Busy especially during working days that we might not have time to go through our chats.